 There will be some kind of connector holding the dryer cable to the wall of the dryer so that it doesn't pull out.
 The most common type is a clamp with two screws on the outside that can be tightened to squeeze the wire into place.
 Loosen these screws so that the wire can slide out of the dryer.

 Remove the cover plate from the wire terminal block, exposing the wires inside.
 Note where each color of wire terminates.
+A picture, either hand drawn or taken with your smart phone, can be very useful.
 Normally, you will see a row of three terminal screws, with the red and black wires connected to the two outside screws, the white wire connected to the center screw, and the green wire connected to the frame of the dryer.

 Work the old wire out of the connector that holds it to the wall of the dryer, and set it aside for possible future use.
 You never know when you might move again, and Murphy's Law says that if you do, it will be back into a home with a four-prong dryer plug!